 - 1/2 cup plain kefir or sour cream or even Greek yogurt, plus a bit extra for brushing the tops of the scones

 - 1 tsp honey

-- Remove the butter from the freezer.
-Using the large holes on a grater, grate about a quarter of the stick (2 tbsp) into the flour mixture.
+Using the large holes on a grater, grate about a quarter of the stick of the cold butter (2 tbsp) into the flour mixture.
 Toss around lightly.
 Repeat the same way with the remaining 3/4 of the stick.

 Stir in the wet mixture into the flour-butter mix.

 Stir in the onions.
 Stir in the cheese.
 Mix lightly until the dough just comes together.